tracystacktrace/StackEm/docs/Custom ItemStack Textures/README.md

 ### I. Providing `"item"`/`"id"`

 Let's say, we need to change the texture of an `iron sword`.
 For this, we need to know either the internal name or its id.
-You can open ReIndev, hover at the iron sword and hold `CTRL` to unveal some more data.
+You can open ReIndev, hover at the iron sword and hold `LEFT CTRL` to unveal some more data.

 The tooltip shows us:
 ```